A Survey on Deep Learning Event Extraction: Approaches and Applications: Event Extraction Corpus

-\textbf{Twitter.} Twitter dataset is collected from tweets published in the month of December in 2010 using Twitter streaming API.
-It contains 1,000 tweets annotated with 20 events.
+\myparagraph{Twitter} The Twitter dataset is collected from tweets published in December 2010 applying Twitter streaming application programming interface (API), including 20 event types with 1,000 tweets.

-\textbf{ChFinAnn (Doc2EDAG).} In \cite{DBLP:conf/emnlp/ZhengCXB19}, a DS-based event labeling is conducted based on ten years ChFinAnn4 documents \footnote{http://www.cninfo.com.cn/new/index} and human-summarized event knowledge bases.
-The new Chinese event dataset includes 32,040 documents and 5 event types: Equity Freeze, Equity Repurchase, Equity Underweight, Equity Overweight and Equity Pledge, which belong to major events required to be disclosed by the regulator and could have a significant impact on the value of a company.

-\textbf{NO.ANN, NO.POS, NO.NEG (DCFEE).} In paper \cite{DBLP:conf/acl/YangCLXZ18}, researchers carry out experiments on four types of financial events: Equity Freeze event, Equity Pledge event, Equity Repurchase event and Equity Overweight event.
+\myparagraph{NO.ANN, NO.POS, NO.NEG (DCFEE)} In paper \cite{DBLP:conf/acl/YangCLXZ18}, researchers carry out experiments on four types of financial events: Equity Freeze event, Equity Pledge event, Equity Repurchase event and Equity Overweight event.
 A total of 2976 announcements have been labeled by automatically generating data.
-NO.ANN represents the number of announcements can be labeled automatically for each event type.
-NO.POS represents the total number of positive case mentions.
-On the contrary, NO.NEG represents the number of negative mentions.
+The number of announcements (NO.ANN) represents the number of announcements can be labeled automatically for each event type.
+The number of positive case (NO.POS) represents the total number of positive case mentions.
+On the contrary, the number of negative mentions (NO.NEG) represents the number of negative mentions.